-- Support students in re-examining B.C.'s and Canada's history with a view to better understanding First Peoples' role and place in its evolution. - Help young people challenge stereotypical portrayals of First Peoples. - Contribute to reconciliation by helping students gain an understanding of the contributions of First Peoples to Canadian society.
+- Support students in re-examining Canada's history with a view to better understanding First Peoples' role and place in its evolution. - Help young people challenge stereotypical portrayals of First Peoples. - Contribute to reconciliation by helping students gain an understanding of the contributions of First Peoples to Canadian society.